jirutka/rsql-parser/README.md

 Examples
 --------

-Let’s look at few examples of RSQL expressions in both FIQL-like and alternative syntax:
+Let’s look at few examples of RSQL expressions in both FIQL-like and alternative notation:

     - name=="Kill Bill";year=gt=2003
     - name=="Kill Bill" and year>2003